sakuyur575-lab/JCAdvance_AI/README.md

 Differences between modes: <br>
 0 — Wrist rotation always affects aiming regardless of the controller's orientation.
 This means that to move the cursor perfectly horizontally to the left, you must move your wrist or entire arm to the left without twisting your hand at all. <br>
 1 — Wrist rotation does not matter (within 180 degrees, i.e. the range of rotation of the SL and SR buttons from floor to ceiling), but your grip does. <br>
-With a relatively horizontal grip (R and ZR pointing at the screen), the cursor will strictly follow your hand's movement vector, but the greater the vertical grip angle of the gamepad (R and ZR pointing more to the ceiling), twisting your wrist will start controlling the cursor/stcik X-axis <br>
+With a relatively horizontal grip (R and ZR pointing at the screen), the cursor will strictly follow your hand's movement vector, but the greater the vertical angle of the gamepad (with the R and ZR buttons pointing closer to the ceiling), the more the ‘screwdriver’ gesture will affect the movement of the cursor/joystick along the X-axis.  <br>
-3 — A new mode designed specifically for the Joy-Con.
-Wrist rotation does not matter (within 180 degrees, i.e. the range of rotation of the SL and SR buttons from floor to ceiling) in any grip!
+3 — Wrist rotation does not matter (within 180 degrees) and no more the screwdriver effect in any grip! <br>
+Designed specifically for the Joy-Con

 Conclusion: Mode "3" provide the best accuracy and predictability for Joy-Con gyro motion aiming, provided the accelerometer is calibrated correctly